krzysztofwujs/astro-nano/src/content/blog/01-enhancing-technical-documentation-with-mermaid-js/index.md

 Looking back on my 12 years of experience in the IT industry, I have used a variety of tools including Pencil Project, PowerPoint, UX Pin and more recently draw.io, Excalidraw, Figma and Miro.
 While these tools are effective for creating diagrams, I've found that coding diagrams offers greater precision and flexibility.
 With [Mermaid.js](https://mermaid.js.org/intro/), it is possible to make live edits in collaboration with engineers, adjusting parameters directly in the script.
 This ability to make changes on the fly is a huge time saver and improves the quality of the documentation.

 It's almost funny how long it took me to switch to [Mermaid.js](https://mermaid.js.org/intro/)- something I only started using four years ago.
 Had I made the switch earlier, I would have saved an enormous amount of time otherwise spent on manual tweaking and redrawing.
 The efficiency and ease of use of Mermaid.js not only streamlines the workflow, but also allows for more accurate and up-to-date documentation.

+## Integrations and Community Support

+Mermaid.js benefits from a strong ecosystem and community support, as highlighted on its integrations and community page.
+This robust ecosystem includes integrations with numerous platforms and tools, making it versatile and accessible across different workflows:

+- **GitHub and GitLab:** Both platforms support native integration of Mermaid.js, allowing diagrams to be rendered in Markdown files, project documentation, and pages.
+This makes it easier for teams to visualize code structures, workflows, and project designs directly within their repositories.
+- **Obsidian:** Plugins available for incorporating diagrams into Markdown notes, enhancing note-taking with visual elements.
+- **Confluence and Jira:** Add-ons that enable embedding diagrams directly into documentation and issue tracking, improving project clarity and communication.
+- **Slack:** Supports embedding diagrams in messages, helping teams visualize processes and workflows in real-time discussions.
+- **Notion:** Integration allows for the inclusion of diagrams in Notion pages, aiding in the organization and presentation of information.
+- **Other Markdown-based tools:** Compatibility with other Markdown-supported environments, providing flexibility for users who work across different platforms.

+The community-driven nature of Mermaid.js ensures that it continuously evolves to meet the needs of its users.
+This open-source project encourages contributions from developers worldwide, fostering an environment of innovation and improvement.
+The community also offers extensive resources, including tutorials, forums, and user-contributed examples, making it easier for newcomers to get started and for experienced users to discover advanced features.

+Additionally, the active community around Mermaid.js provides a platform for users to share ideas, troubleshoot issues, and stay updated on the latest developments.
+This collaborative spirit helps maintain a dynamic ecosystem that supports a wide range of use cases, from simple flowcharts to complex system diagrams.

 ## Open Source and Community-Driven